billyquith/cheatsheet/sheets/moonscript.md

   @__inherited: (child) =>
     print @__name, "was inherited by", child.__name

-class Cupboard extends Shelf        -- will print: Shelf was inherited by Cupboard
+-- Will print "Shelf was inherited by Cupboard": class Cupboard extends Shelf
 ```

 ### Super